jgato/jgato/random_docs/ACM_and_RH_installations.md

       status: success
 ```

 During the installation, the communication is always from the Assisted Agent  -> Assisted Service.
+This is done periodically (1 minute),

 For the installation, the Agent will download the OCP ISO.
 The  OCP versions to install in your system, depends on the available 'clusterImageSet':

 ```bash
 > oc get clusterimagesets.hive.openshift.io